 This information is utilized by Liberty Commons Condominium Trust and its Managing Agent.

-1 A visitor is loosely defined as a person who does not reside on the property either full-time or part-time and is visiting the property for less than 8-hours in a single day, and does not visit every day.
+1 A visitor is loosely defined as a person who does not reside on the property either full-time as their permanent residence and is visiting the property for less than 8-hours in a single day, and does not visit every day.

-2 A guest is loosely defined as a person who does not reside on the property either full-time or part-time and visits the property for more than 8-hours in a single day, or a visit that spans more than one calendar day.
+2 A guest is loosely defined as a person who does not reside on the property either full-time as their permanent residence and visits the property for more than 8-hours in a single day, or a visit that spans more than one calendar day.

 3 Individual Unit Owners do not regulate parking.
 Liberty Commons’ Board of Trustees in conjunction the Managing Agent manage and regulate parking at Liberty Commons, as outlined in the Rules and Regulations and the Declaration of Trust and Bylaws.